[HISTORY: Adopted by the Township Council of the Township of Pemberton as indicated in article histories. Amendments noted where applicable.]

 Every properly completed application for exemption of one or more improvements or construction projects, which is filed within 30 days of the completion of the improvement or construction project, shall be considered by the Council and Assessor to the degree that the application is consistent with the provisions of the adopting ordinance or the tax agreement, provided that the improvement, conversion, alteration or construction for which the application is made qualifies as an improvement, a conversion, alteration or construction pursuant to the provisions of the Five-Year Exemption and Abatement Law, L. 1991, c.
 441 (N.J.S.A.
 40A:21-1 et seq.), and the tax agreement, if any.
 The granting of an exemption or exemption and abatement or tax agreement shall be recorded and made a permanent part of the official tax records of the municipality, which records shall contain a notice of determination date thereof.

 New construction.
-Applicants for tax exemption and abatement for new construction of commercial or industrial structures shall provide the municipal governing body with an application setting forth:
+Applicants for tax exemption and abatement for new construction of residential, commercial or industrial structures shall provide the municipal governing body with an application setting forth:

 A general description of the project for which exemption and abatement is sought.